S&P to lower ratings start point for Mexican non-bank financial institutions

+The agency said non-bank financial institutions were already facing challenging funding conditions, due to their heavy debt burden in the years to come and investor confidence in this sector eroding.

-The situation for the institutions is becoming "more difficult" after the announcement last week that Mexican leasing firm Unifin would miss principal and interest payments, S&P said.
+The situation for these institutions became even more difficult after the announcement last week that Mexican leasing firm Unifin would miss principal and interest payments, S&P said.

+S&P said its ratings action "reflects our view that the increased funding and economic risks for NBFIs are widening the gap between them and banks operating in Mexico."

+On Monday, Unifin said Chairman Rodrigo Lebois would lead the company's financial restructuring starting this week.

 ((Kylie.Madry@thomsonreuters.com;))